SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture8_B+Tree_indexes.md

    4. When used as an index:
       1. Every node is an array of key-value pairs.
       2. The keys are derived from the attributes that the index is based on(search key)
-      3. The values will differ based on whehter it is a internal node or leaf node.
+      3. The values will differ based on whether it is a internal node or leaf node.
       4. The array is (usually) kept in order (for binary search)

 2. What should be stored in the leaf node: